cfaulkner985/nikon_course_catalogue/README.md

 # ReadMe

-This is a sigle page of  website for Synergy Learing which is based on the company Nikon
+This is the course catalogue page of Nikon's website

 ## Technologies Used
 *	I have used HTML and CSS programming languages.